dialogiot/DialogIoT_Request-handler--PHP/README.md

 ## Parameters
 ### URL
- complete URL of ideabiz api.
-Example for device management "https://iot.dialog.lk/developer/api/userdevicemgt/v1/devices"
+ Base URL of Dialog IoT api management iot.dialog.lk/developer/api/applicationmgt

 ### Method
  its an HTTP method. you can use `RequestMethod` Enum for that. this accepts string as well such as "POST and "GET".
 RequestMethod enum contains